otvorenesudy/otvorenesudy/README.md

 ```
 The `db:setup` task loads schema and seed data.
 Note that the seed data are essential for the next steps.

-2. Crawl the necessary data -- courts and judges from justice.gov.sk:
+2. Crawl the necessary data, courts and judges from justice.gov.sk:
 ```
 rake crawl:courts
 rake crawl:judges